World Figure Skating Championships cumulative medal count: Pairs

+Irina Rodnina of the Soviet Union (left) won ten gold medals at the World Championships in pair skating, four of which were with Alexei Ulanov (right).

 The first separate pair skating event was held in 1908 in Saint Petersburg, Russia.
 The first combined World Championships for men, women, and pairs took place in 1930 in New York City.

-Irina Rodnina and Alexander Zaitsev of the Soviet Union hold the record for the most gold medals won in pair skating and the longest winning streak at back-to-back events (with six).
-Rodnina won another four gold medals with her previous partner Alexei Ulanov and was undefeated at ten World Championships in a row.
-The record for total medals won is shared by two pairs (with eight each): Aljona Savchenko and Robin Szolkowy of Germany; and Ludmila Belousova and Oleg Protopopov of the Soviet Union.
-Savchenko won another three medals with Bruno Massot and holds the record for the most total medals won by a skater in pairs (with eleven).
-Ilse and Erik Pausin won the most silver medals (with five), representing Austria and Germany.
-Lyudmila Smirnova of the Soviet Union won five silver medals as well, but with two different partners.
-Three pairs teams share the record for the most bronze medals (with three each): Marianna and László Nagy of Hungary, Cynthia and Ronald Kauffman of the United States, and Pang Qing and Tong Jian of China.
-Todd Sand of the United States and Eric Radford of Canada also won three bronze medals, but each of them with different partners.
+Irina Rodnina and Alexander Zaitsev of the Soviet Union hold the record for winning the most gold medals in pair skating, as well as the longest winning streak at back-to-back World Championships (with six).
+Rodnina won another four gold medals with her previous partner, Alexei Ulanov, and was undefeated at ten World Championships in a row.
+Two teams share the record for total medals won (with eight each): Ludmila Belousova and Oleg Protopopov of the Soviet Union, and Aljona Savchenko and Robin Szolkowy of Germany; Savchenko won another three medals with Bruno Massot, and holds the record for the most total medals won by an individual skater in pair skating (with eleven).
+Ilse and Erik Pausin of Austria and Germany won the most silver medals (with five).
+Lyudmila Smirnova of the Soviet Union won five silver medals as well, but with two partners.
+Three pairs teams share the record for the most bronze medals (with three each): Cynthia and Ronald Kauffman of the United States, Marianna and László Nagy of Hungary, and Pang Qing and Tong Jian of China.
+Todd Sand of the United States and Eric Radford of Canada also won three bronze medals, but each with different partners.

 Total medal count by nation

-Irina Rodnina (left) has won ten gold medals at Worlds in pair skating for the Soviet Union: four with Alexei Ulanov (right) and another six with Alexander Zaitsev.
+With five gold medals and eight medals total, Aljona Savchenko and Robin Szolkowy of Germany are the most successful pairs skaters at the World Championships in the 21st century.